-- (i) 2.5% per annum or a consumer price index based percentile increase which is equivalent to the Consumer Price Index (All Groups Adelaide) for the 12 month period ending 30 September 2011 as issued by the Australian Statistician whichever is the greater on first pay period after 1 January 2012. - (ii) Payment of a potential 1.5% per annum on first pay period after 1 January 2013 subject to the achievement of the targets detailed in Appendix B. The SBU will meet at least 1 month prior to the 1 January 2013 to review the actual achievements and recommend the subsequent pay increase to the Chief Executive Officer. - (iii) 2.5% per annum or a consumer price index based percentile increase which is equivalent to the Consumer Price Index (All Groups Adelaide) for the 12 month period ending 30 September 2012 as issued by the Australian Statistician whichever is the greater on first pay period after 1 January 2013. - (iv) Payment of a potential 1.5% per annum on first pay period after 1 January 2014 subject to the achievement of the targets detailed in Appendix B. The SBU will meet at least 1 month prior to the 1 January 2014 to review the actual achievements and recommend the subsequent pay increase to the Chief Executive Officer. - (v) 2.5% per annum or a consumer price index based percentile increase which is equivalent to the Consumer Price Index (All Groups Adelaide) for the 12 month period ending 30 September 2013 as issued by the Australian Statistician whichever is the greater on first pay period after 1 January 2014. - (vi) Payment of a potential 2% per annum on first pay period after 1 December 2014 subject to the achievement of the targets detailed in Appendix B. The SBU will meet at least 1 month prior to the 1 December 2014 to review the actual achievements and recommend the subsequent pay increase to the Chief Executive Officer.
+(i) 2% per annum or a consumer price index based percentile increase which is equivalent to the Consumer Price Index (Ali Groups Adelaide) for the 12 month period ending 30 September 2017 as issued by the Australian Bureau of Statistics whichever is the greater on first pay period after 1 January 2018.

-- (vii) The schedule of wage rates is attached as Appendix C. - (viii) With respect to targets being achieved as per Appendix B, each target achieved is valued equally and represents one fifth of the total value of the potential payment.
-Therefore if a target is not achieved one fifth of the potential payment will not occur for that year.
-Field staff coordinators will work collaboratively with field staff to achieve the KPI targets.
+- (ii) 2% per annum or a consumer price index based percentile increase which is equivalent to the Consumer Price Index (All Groups Adelaide) for the 12 month period ending 30 September 2018 as issued by the Australian Bureau of Statistics whichever is the greater on first pay period after 1 January 2019. - (iii) 2% per annum or a consumer price index based percentile increase which is equivalent to the Consumer Price Index (All Groups Adelaide) for the 12 month period ending 30 September 2019 as issued by the Australian Bureau of Statistics whichever is the greater on first pay period after 1 January 2020. - (vii) The schedule of wage rates is attached as Appendix A.

-33. No Further Claims
+36. No Further Claims

-- 33.1 The Parties undertake that during the period of operation of this Agreement there shall be no further claims sought, or granted, except for those provided under the terms of this Agreement. - 33.2 This Enterprise Agreement shall not preclude increases granted by a National or State Wage Case for economic adjustment purposes from being accessed by those covered by this agreement.
+- 36.1 The Parties undertake that during the period of operation of this Agreement there shall be no further claims sought, or granted, except for those provided under the terms of this Agreement. - 36.2 This Enterprise Agreement shall not preclude increases granted by a National or State Wage Case for economic adjustment purposes from being accessed by those covered by this agreement.
 Such National or State Wage Case decisions must clearly determine that any such increases are in addition to Enterprise Bargaining increases.

-34. Review of Agreement
+37. Review of Agreement